-- Be a U.S. Citizen; - 17 years old; - Earn a High School Diploma or equivalent (GED); - A minimum cumulative grade point average of 2.5 (scholarship) or 2.0 (non-scholarship) on a 4.0 scale; - Have a minimum combined SAT (Critical Reading and Math only) score of 850 (scholarship) or composite ACT score of 19 (scholarship) The student must submit official scores; - Meet medical standards; - Meet height and weight standards; - Pass a standard Army physical fitness test; - New applicants will be categorized into one of two groups listed below: - i.
-Those who completed Basic Training; - ii.
+- Be a U.S. Citizen; - 17 years old. - Earn a High School Diploma or equivalent (GED). - A minimum cumulative grade point average of 2.5 (scholarship) or 2.0 (non-scholarship) on a 4.0 scale.

+- All students wanting to contract into the Early Commissioning Program must have taken one or both standardized test (SAT or ACT) to qualify. - Meet medical standards. - Meet height and weight standards. - Pass a standard Army physical fitness test. - New applicants will be categorized into one of two groups listed below: - i.
+Those who completed Basic Training. - ii.
 Those who did not complete Basic Training will attend the Basic Camp at Fort Knox the summer before attending GMC.